How To Check Google Search Results for Different Locations

-Does your business target multiple locations?
+Do you need to test local search results remotely?
 Would you like to monitor and compare your Google search results from multiple places?
-If you are doing Local SEO, it is critical to have the ability to see Google search results from specific locations.
+If you are doing Local SEO, it is critical to have the ability to monitor Google search results for specific locations.
 This information provides tremendous insight into what is showing up in Google results for different locations and allows you to monitor regional competitors.
 This data is a critical part of an effective SEO strategy.
 One of the best options for assessing local search performance is by using a UULE code (pronounced you-lee).
 Once you have the correct code for a location, it is possible to emulate a local search.
 These codes are easy to use and should be part of every Local SEO tool kit.
 A UULE can specify a point on the globe with resolution as specific as a street address or as broad as a whole country.
 We have found that for most SEO purposes, Zip code or city-level granularity is more than adequate.
 Our new tool—which is live in this post—makes it simple for you to emulate a local search for any U.S. zip code or any city or address in the world.
 This tool will generate a UULE code based on what you enter and can perform a local search for a keyword.
 You can then click to copy the UULE code or the full search URL.

 For a breakdown of how this works, we used Google to search for “restaurants near me” and got the following URL:

 Then, we entered the Zip code 19119 into our UULE generator and the tool produced the following UULE code:

 When the search URL and the UULE are combined and pasted into a browser address bar, the results showed a local box as well as organic impressions for restaurants in the northwest part of Philadelphia.